pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     -   Now, we've managed to decrease the run-time to something like *n* to-the 1.59 as opposed to *n*-squared.

--   We are solving multiplication with a divide-and-conquer approach.
+-   We are solving multiplication with a divide-and-conquer apoach.
     -   By decreasing the number of recursive calls, we managed to get a running time that is *better*, i.e. the branching factor in terms of recursive calls matters.
     -   As a matter of fact, when you have something like ...

         $$T(n) = \alpha \times T(\frac{n}{b}) + O(n^d)$$
-### Sorting Problems
+### Sorting oblems

 > **Master theorem**: If you have a recurisve cost-function of
 > the form $T(n) = a \times T(\frac{n}{b}) + O(n^2)$ then: